tigrannajaryan/made-backend/README.md

 - add following line to your `/etc/hosts` file:

 `127.0.0.1 betterbeauty.local`

+- install PostgreSQL 10.x and PostGIS extension corresponding to your PostgreSQL version.

+  - Ubuntu users: `sudo apt-get install postgresql-10 postgresql-client-10 postgis* postgresql-10-postgis*`
+  - OS X users:
+    - either with `brew`: `brew install posgresql@10 postgis`
+    - or download a graphic installer from https://www.openscg.com/bigsql/ or https://postgresapp.com/.
+ Both these distributives include PostGIS.

-- go to `/betterbeauty` folder and run `make setup-db`.
+- go to `/betterbeauty` folder and run `make setup-db` if you're running Ubuntu, or `make setup-db-osx` if you're running OS X.

 It will set up local postgres db and will add default user.

 Note: admin priviliges will be required, since command uses `sudo`.
-Alternatively, you may execute `install_scripts/local_setup.sh`.
+Alternatively, you may execute `install_scripts/local_setup.sh` or `install_scripts/local_osx_setup.sh` respectively on Ubuntu and OS X.

-For OSX setup, please use `install_scripts/local_osx_setup.sh`

 - run `make run`.
 This command will create virtual environment, will set up Python modules and will start development server at `http://betterbeauty.local:8000`